 - ½ teaspoon salt

-- Place squash in a bowl and toss with oil, pumpkin pie spice, salt and pepper.
+- Place squash into a bowl and toss with 2 tablespoons of avocado oil, pumpkin pie spice, salt and black pepper.